North Hollywood shootout

 Standard-issue sidearms carried by most local patrol officers at the time were 9mm pistols or .38 Special revolvers; some patrol cars were also equipped with a 12-gauge shotgun.
-Phillips and Mătăsăreanu carried Norinco Type 56 rifles and a Bushmaster XM-15 Dissipator with a 100-round drum magazine, all of which had been illegally modified to be select-fire capable, as well as a Heckler & Koch HK91 rifle and a Beretta 92FS pistol.
+Phillips and Mătăsăreanu carried three Norinco Type 56 rifles and a Bushmaster XM-15 Dissipator with a 100-round drum magazine, all of which had been illegally modified to be select-fire capable, as well as a Heckler & Koch HK91 rifle and a Beretta 92FS pistol.
 The robbers wore homemade body armor which successfully protected them from handgun rounds and shotgun pellets fired by the responding officers.
 An LAPD Metropolitan Division SWAT team eventually arrived with higher-powered weapons, but they had little effect on the heavy body armor used by the two perpetrators.
 The SWAT team also commandeered an armored car to evacuate the wounded.
 Several officers additionally equipped themselves with rifles from a nearby firearms dealer.
+The LAPD did not directly pay or reimburse the gun shop owner for the used and dirty weapons returned after the shootout.
+Instead, the shop recouped its costs and profited by legally selling the used firearms as historical memorabilia.
 The incident sparked debate on the need for patrol officers to upgrade their firepower to semi-auto rifles in preparation for similar situations in the future.

 Due to the large number of injuries and rounds fired, equipment used by the robbers, and overall length of the shootout, it is regarded as one of the most intense and significant gun battles in U.S. police history.
 Combined, the two robbers had fired approximately 1,100 rounds in total, while approximately 650 rounds were fired by police.
 Another estimate is that a total of nearly 2,000 rounds were fired collectively.